Updated: Feb 22

 While today’s ride will undoubtedly be just as memorable, it’s proving to be a bit more reserved at the start.
 Dad’s taken great care to back out of the drive and he’s going so slowly down the road that the people walking their dogs are nervously putting some extra space between us.
-You can see them puckering up, wondering if we’re going to fully stop and mug them.
+You can see them puckering up, wondering if we’re going to fully stop to mug them and steal their dogs.
 They wave tensely as we drive past at four miles per hour.

 The drive doesn’t get any faster as we go around the lake.
 In fact, for the first time in my life, I just witnessed someone get passed in a 25-mph zone.
 Unfortunately, that someone is us.
 Oy vey, this trip down memory lane is going to take a while.

 To kill the time, I casually ask, “What happened to all the trees at the cabin?”